 - Filing Fee for a Chapter 7: $338.00.

 - Chapter 13 Attorney Fees: You usually pay your attorney fees from your Chapter 13 payments unless you file at the last minute to stop a foreclosure.
-Filing at the last minute delays a foreclosure.
-Some people do this at the last minute to delay.
-Judges, therefore, want a couple of payments into the plan if you file at the last moment but do it in good faith to save the home.
+Some people file at the last minute to delay a foreclosure and have no intent or ability to save the home.
+Judges, therefore, want a couple of payments into the plan if you file at the last moment.
+It appears like you have the intent if you have set aside money to catch up on the mortgage or you have the first couple of Chapter 13 payments.
 All attorneys receive the same Chapter 13 fee by the Court.
-So, there is no need to save money by using a “less expensive” attorney in Chapter 13.
-The truth is, the worst attorney receives the same fee as the best attorney.
+So, there is no need to save money by using a “cheap” attorney in Chapter 13.
+The worst attorney receives the same fee as the best attorney.
 It is possible to pay the filing fee in installments.
 But paying the filing fee in “installments” makes additional work for the court clerk and draws attention to your case.

-- Chapter 7 Attorney Fees (for June 2021): Please note our attorney fees as of May 2021 have not changed since 2010.
-Before, 2010, the prices were $1,000 and $1,200.
-However, we expect a price increase in 2021 for attorney and filing fees.
-There has not been and increase since 2010.
+- Chapter 7 Attorney Fees (for June 2021): Please note our attorney fees as of December 2024 have not changed since 2020.
+In 2020, they were 1400 for a single and 1600 for a joint Chapter 7.
+However, we expect a price increase in 2025 for attorney and filing fees.
+There has not been an increase since 2020.
 Many attorneys charge additional fees for services after filing.

 Attorney fees and no money down filing.

-For Chapter 7, the rules require clients pay their attorney fees upfront for pre-petition work before the case files.
+For Chapter 7, the rules require clients to pay their attorney fees upfront for pre-petition work before the case files.
 Any work the attorney does before filing the case is uncollectible, just like any other debt.
 Work done after the case is done is collectible by the attorney and is not affected by the bankruptcy stay or discharge.
-You bankrupt any unpaid attorney fees the minute you file so generally attorney fees have to be prepaid.
+You bankrupt any unpaid attorney fees the minute you file, so generally, attorney fees have to be prepaid.

 It may be hard to understand how strict this rule is.
-But it is just as tough as what creditors face by attempting to collect post-filing.
+But it is just as tough as what creditors face when they attempt to collect unsecured debts post-filing.
 Listen here to Judge Lloyd ordering an investigation and prosecution of one local attorney for collecting after the case filing.
 She admonishes the attorney for unethical behavior for a whole hour and hauls in his clients for an investigation.

 Contact us today.